maximelester/driftcorrection/README.md

 ## How to use?

+Using the driftcorrection library is really straightforward.
+Typically it is convenient to use the following steps.
+For more detail, check the example file ``exec.py``, which corrects an atomically-resolved STM image of highly-oriented pyrolithic graphite.

 ### 1) Loading the data

 The data can be loaded into a DriftCorrection object as follows: